 Latest News from CPED

-- City of Minneapolis STEP-UP Youth Employment Program to Celebrate Completion of 1,700 Internships (pdf)
+- Minneapolis Youth Employment Program STEP-UP to Provide Job Interview Experience to Over 1,700 Youth, 4/7/17 (pdf)